JTronLabs/blog/_posts/2016-02-17-RPi-WebCam.markdown

 ### Setting up Static IP Address

 As I was figuring out this Motion stuff, I encountered a strange problem: randomly SSH stopped working.
-I ensured that the Pi and my computer were still connected to the internet but then was kind of stuck (since I hadn't learned about restarting SSH servers yet).
-I went to my Pi and double checked the IP, and to my surprise found that it had changed!
+I checked that the Pi and my computer were connected to the internet and then checked the Pi's IP address.
+To my surprise found that it had changed!
 I tried to connect to the new IP and it still failed.
-I logged into my router (we will cover this more later), saw all the IPs in the local network, and tried to SSH into them all.
-Eventually I restarted the SSH server on the Pi, used the IP address the Pi gave me through 'ip addr', and it worked.
+Eventually I restarted the SSH server on the Pi, used the IP address the Pi gave me and it worked.

 That extremely interesting story is given just to demonstrate that IPs are not static by default inside a LAN.
 Routers use something called [Dynamic Host Configuration Protocol (DHCP)](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) that automatically assigns IP addresses as devices enter and leave the LAN.
 If the addresses were all static, there would be a limited number of devices that could ever enter the LAN.
 There are [trade-offs](https://www.iplocation.net/static-vs-dynamic-ip-address) to having a static vs dynamic IP address, but in this application I believe a static one is better.
 Having the Pi maintain a static IP allows for easy & consistent SSH and web connections.
 Sticking with the default dynamic IP address will make your pi a bit more difficult for a home invader in your LAN to SSH into, but it will require the use of a [Dynamic Domain Name System (DDNS) service](https://en.wikipedia.org/wiki/Dynamic_DNS).
 When you enter a website name into the browser, [DNS name servers](https://en.wikipedia.org/wiki/Domain_Name_System) around the globe map the [URL](https://en.wikipedia.org/wiki/Uniform_Resource_Locator) text to the IP of the server you are attempting to connect to.
 With a dynamic IP you will need to pay for a service like [NoIP](http://www.noip.com/), [DynDNS](http://dyn.com/dns/) or [ComEXE (Chinese)](http://translate.google.com/translate?hl=en&sl=auto&tl=en&u=http%3A%2F%2Fwww.comexe.cn%2F).
 I have heard of a free solution called [DuckDNS](www.duckdns.org), but I have not tested it.
 Regardless, all these solutions increase complexity with a negligible security trade-off.